-The Funeral Expenses Payment/Funeral Support Payment is usually paid directly to the funeral director.
+Both the Funeral Expenses Payment and Funeral Support Payment are usually paid directly to the funeral director.
 If they've already been paid, the money will be paid into your account.

 You can appeal if you disagree with the decision, but you must ask for a mandatory reconsideration first - called a redetermination in Scotland - unless the decision letter tells you that you can appeal straightaway.
-You must do this within one month of the date of the decision or 31 days in Scotland.
+You must ask for a mandatory reconsideration or redetermination within one month of the date of the decision or 31 days in Scotland.

-It's a good idea to get advice - speak to Independent Age (0800 319 6789) or your local Citizens Advice (0800 144 8848 in England, 0800 702 2020 in Wales or 0800 028 1456 in Scotland; citizensadvice.org.uk).
+It's a good idea to get advice - speak to our Helpline (0800 319 6789) or your local Citizens Advice (0800 144 8848 in England, 0800 702 2020 in Wales or 0800 028 1456 in Scotland; citizensadvice.org.uk).